 The only thing that comes to mind is a lawsuit that one of my businesses was involved in 5+ years ago.
 I was sued by a large company and the lawsuit came to an end after a few months.
 That’s it.

-I don’t want to assume here, but I will go on to say that her reasoning being an “insurance problem” is utter bullshit.
-I’ve been able to walk into a Tiffany store or a Cartier store, and sit down with an associate, and handle merchandise without barely even exchanging my first name.
+I don’t want to assume here, but I will go on to say that her reasoning for being an “insurance problem” is utter bullshit.
+I’ve been able to walk into a Tiffany store or a Cartier store, sit down with an associate, and handle merchandise without barely even exchanging my first name.
 To believe that there is some insurance policy out there, that requires the business owner to Google their clients before bringing them on, and rejecting them due to a civil lawsuit (not a criminal one) is absurd.

 Lastly, what really rubbed me wrong was the amount of time that was wasted.
 I was counting on being able to buy an engagement ring back in June, and I hoped that Olivia would reach out to me – but she didn’t.
 Instead, I had to hunt her down to get an actual response from her.
-Had she told me on June 5th that she isn’t comfortable in doing business, I would have been upset, but I also know it is her right when it comes to who she chooses to do business with.
+Had she told me on June 5th that she isn’t comfortable doing business, I would have been upset, but I also know it is her right when it comes to who she chooses to do business with.

 So what I did respond with?